-As stated above, torpor bouts in the daily heterotherms are always shorter than one day, independent of food supply or prevailing ambient conditions.
+As stated above, torpor bouts in the daily heterotherms are shorter than one day, independent of food supply or prevailing ambient conditions.
 Hibernators can also show brief torpor bouts of less than one day early and late in the hibernation season or at high ambient temperatures.
-However, it appears that functionally these short torpor bouts are nothing but brief bouts of hibernation with metabolic rates well below those of the daily heterotherms even at the same body temperature.
+However, it appears that functionally these short torpor bouts are nothing but brief bouts of hibernation with metabolic rates well below those of the daily heterotherms even at the same body temperature (Song et al., 1997).
+Thus, the term 'daily torpor' seems inappropriate to describe short torpor bouts of hibernators.